Kindly sponsored by

 Butternut populations across the range have been severely affected by butternut canker, caused by the fungus Sirococcus clavigignenti-juglandacearum, perhaps introduced from Asia (Woeste & Pijut 2009).
 Mortality rates are high and regeneration by both seed and coppice shoots is low.
 Much research has gone into identifying resistant trees: many proved to be hybrids, whose greater resistance to the disease has accelerated their spread, but some resistant individuals of pure J. cinerea have been found (Woeste & Pijut 2009).

-It is hard to be certain exactly when Butternut was introduced to Europe, but most writers (e.g. Elwes & Henry 1906–1913, Jacobson 1996) agree it was around the mid-17th Century.
+It is hard to be certain exactly when Butternut was introduced to Europe, but most writers (for example, Elwes & Henry 1906–1913; Jacobson 1996) agree it was around the mid-17th century: Loudon (1838) records that it was being grown by the Duchess of Beaufort in 1699.
 It seems never to have been common, and venerable specimens are vanishingly rare.
 One such, apparently persisting through coppice regrowth, survives in the Victorian garden of Lower Coombe Royal, Kingsbridge, Devon (13 m × 130 cm, 2017).
-Another large tree (24 m × 130 cm, 2017) attributed to this species is at Cliveden, Buckinhamshire (The Tree Register 2019).
-This is a hardy tree; a few notable specimens are reported from across Europe as far east as Poland; north to northern Germany and southern Finland; and south to northern Italy (monumentaltrees.com 2019, Arboretum Mustila 2019).
+Another large tree (24 m × 130 cm, 2017) attributed to this species is at Cliveden, Buckinghamshire (The Tree Register 2019).
+This is a hardy tree; a few notable specimens are reported from across Europe as far east as Poland; north to northern Germany and southern Finland; and south to northern Italy (monumentaltrees.com 2019; Arboretum Mustila 2019).
 It should be stressed that none of these large individuals has been examined for this account, and identifications are taken on trust.
 Soberingly, Grimshaw (2004) concludes that few of the trees labelled J. cinerea in British collections are correctly named.
-Even recent accessions of wild origin should be approached with an open mind, given the prevalence of unrecognized hybrids.
+Even recent accessions of wild origin should be approached with an open mind, given the prevalence of unrecognised hybrids.